-Includes Windows agent computers, UNIX agent computers, and iSeries agent computers, which send events to the central computer.
-For more information about agents, see Section 2.8, "Planning to Install Your Agents," on page 26.
+Includes Windows agent computers that send events to the central computer.
+For more information about agents, see Section 2.9, "Planning to Install Your Agents," on page 27.

 This section guides you through the planning process, helping you determine how many configuration groups you need and plan for each of the configuration group computers.